Roman Catholic Diocese of Dallas: Sex abuse

-Bishop Tschoepe attended a presentation at Holy Trinity Seminary in Dallas by Reverend Paul Shanley from the Archdiocese of Boston.
-During the presentation, Shanley spoke of the positive effects of sexual relations between adult males and teenagers.
-In February 2005, Shanley was convicted in Massachusetts of indecent assaults and statutory rape; he received a sentence of 12 to 15 years in state prison.
-Shanley was laicized by the Vatican in 2004.

 In 1993, the diocese was sued by eight men and the family of a ninth man who had committed suicide.
-The plaintiffs said they were abused as altar servers by Reverend Rudolph Kos, who served in several parishes in the diocese.
-In April 1992, a therapist had told diocesan officials that Kos was a "classic textbook pedophile".
-However, the diocese allowed Kos to remain in ministry.
-He abused another child 11 months later.
+The plaintiffs said they were abused as altar servers by Rudolph Kos, a priest who had served in several parishes in the diocese.
+In April 1992, a therapist had told diocesan officials that Kos was a "classic textbook pedophile," but the diocese allowed Kos to remain in ministry.
+He abused another child eleven months later.
 Bishop Grahmann testified in 1997 that he had never read the therapist's report and allowed Kos to continue his ministry.
 In 1997, a jury awarded $120 million to the nine plaintiffs.
 In 1998, Kos was convicted of three counts of aggravated sexual assault and sentenced to life in prison.
-The diocese appealed the civil lawsuit, but agreed to settle it in 1998, paying $23.4 million to the plaintiffs.
-Grahmann made this statement:"To the victims and their families, I once again want to apologize on behalf of the diocese.
-Based on what we know now, the decisions made concerning Rudy Kos were errors in human judgment.
-I regret very much what happened, and I am deeply sorry for your pain."
-In April 2020, the diocese removed from ministry Reverend Oscar Mora, a visiting priest from the Archdiocese of Villavicencio.
-The archdiocese had informed the diocese that Mora was facing sexual abuse allegations in Colombia.
+The diocese eventually settled on paying $23.4 million to the plaintiffs.